cellos51/balatro-gba/README.md

 (D-Pad: Navigation)

-(Hold A: Swap owned jokers in the shop)
+(Hold A: Swap Owned Jokers in the Shop)

 # **Build Instructions:**